Find Nursing Colleges

 There are 1,430 students at Eastern Wyoming College in total, 506 are full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

 16% of Eastern Wyoming College students take out loans to afford college costs.
-The average amount of student loans is $3,814 a year.
-The student loan default rate of 2.9% means most graduates are not struggling to pay off their loans.
+The typical student loan amount is $3,814 a year.
+The school reports a student loan default rate of 2.9% which is much lower than the average rate of 10.8%!

 References